Travel Destination: Fayetteville, Arkansas

-You can hike right in Fayetteville (by appointment) and even make your own outdoor oven-baked pizza at Mount Kessler.
+You can hike right in Fayetteville and even make your own outdoor oven-baked pizza (by appointment) at Mount Kessler.

 The traditional Farmers’ Market happens on Saturday mornings at the Town Square.
 Not only can you buy local produce, flowers, and crafts, but you can also shop and eat at all of the stores that are on the square, you can adopt pets, and you can also hear music from local musicians on every corner.

 I hope y’all make it to the Ozark Mountains, find my home city of Fayetteville, AR there, and explore some (or all) of the places I have told you about.
 I had a lot of fun backtracking my life in the form of facebook photos to find some of these pictures to share with you.
 Fayetteville is truly a great southern college city with a loving home-town feel.
 When you visit Fayetteville, follow this post for a virtual tour guide.
-Destination: Fayetteville, accomplished!
+Travel Destination: Fayetteville, Arkansas – accomplished!

 xoxo, dolls & dudes